linode/apl-docs/docs/for-ops/how-to/use-catalog.md

 ---
 slug: dev-catalog
-title: Managing the Developer Catalog
+title: Managing the Catalog
-sidebar_label: Manage Developer Catalog
+sidebar_label: Manage the Catalog
 ---

 Otomi offers a Catalog to Teams on the platform to offer them golden path templates (Helm charts).
 This is how it works: